The Importance Of Managing Diabetes In Seniors

-Prediabetes can is reversible; however, immediate lifestyle changes are necessary.
+Prediabetes is reversible; however, immediate lifestyle changes are necessary.

-However, for the most part, people show no signs of being prediabetic.
+However, people show no signs of being prediabetic for the most part.
 If symptoms of diabetes are already occurring, it may be too late.

 50% of adults older than 65 are prediabetic.
-Another way of looking at it is 25 million people who are in jeopardy for developing type 2 diabetes.
+Another way of looking at it is that 25 million people are in jeopardy of developing type 2 diabetes.

 Because diabetes in seniors accounts for 25% of the population, that is extremely alarming.

 Seniors should work closely with their health care providers to manage their blood sugar.
-If you become prediabetic, it is your responsibility to make lifestyle choices that will improve your health.
+If you become prediabetic, it is your responsibility to make lifestyle choices to improve your health.

 Causes of Prediabetes

-Like type 2 diabetes, prediabetes occurs over a person’s life and is the result of both lifestyle and family history.
+Like type 2 diabetes, prediabetes occurs over a person’s life and results from both lifestyle and family history.

 The causes of both conditions are closely related and include:

 - Sedentary lifestyle.
 Sugar is energy.
-And, with insulin, it powers us through the day.
+And insulin powers us through the day.
 Physical activity counteracts insulin resistance by burning more glucose and using less insulin.
 Inactivity prevents the muscles from expending glucose.
 Instead of getting rid of the sugar, the body stores it, which raises blood sugar levels.

 - Family history.
-Some people are genetically inclined to developing diabetes.
+Some people are genetically inclined to develop diabetes.

 - Sleep hygiene.
-Sleep deprivation and other disorders that impair your sleep quality can increase blood sugar levels and obesity.
+Sleep deprivation and other disorders impairing sleep quality can increase blood sugar levels and obesity.
 Read our article about the importance of sleep for seniors to learn more about what you can do to improve your sleep hygiene.

 - Excess fat.
 Besides being related to sedentary lifestyles and poor nutrition choices, extra fat has adverse effects on your health.
 In particular, fat located around the waist can be detrimental to the body and the organs by causing inflammation.
-This inflammation has been shown to contribute to worsening insulin resistance, high blood pressure, and high cholesterol.
+This inflammation has been shown to worsen insulin resistance, high blood pressure, and high cholesterol.

 - Metabolic syndrome.
 This can involve antecedent causes of diabetes, like excess fat or high blood pressure.
-However, it also entails high blood pressure and cholesterol, as well as increased triglyceride levels.
+However, it also entails high blood pressure and cholesterol and increased triglyceride levels.
 These all contribute to an increased chance of prediabetes or type 2 diabetes.

 Even if you become prediabetic, that doesn’t automatically mean you will also develop diabetes.
-However, it is a reliable indicator that you need to make some necessary changes to continue to live well.
+However, it is a reliable indicator that you need to make necessary changes to continue living well.

-There are some preventative measures you can take to manage your blood sugar and bring them down to normal, safe levels.
+You can take some preventative measures to manage your blood sugar and bring them down to normal, safe levels.

 - Eat more nutritious foods.
-Swap out sparkling water for soda, and carrots for chips.
-Small changes can make a big difference when you are trying to reverse prediabetes.
-If possible, discuss a plan with your doctor or a dietician geared towards your individual needs.
+Swap out sparkling water for soda and carrots for chips.
+Small changes can make a big difference when trying to reverse prediabetes.
+Discuss a plan with your doctor or a dietician geared towards your individual needs.

 - Get more active.
 You don’t need to have an intense daily workout to become healthier.
-Try taking long walks throughout the week, do water aerobics, or try any of these indoor exercises for seniors now that the weather is cooling.
-Physical activity is ideal for seniors to improve their mobility, energy, and maintain their independence.
+Instead, try taking long walks throughout the week, do water aerobics, or try any indoor exercises for seniors now that the weather is cooling.
+Physical activity is ideal for seniors to improve mobility and energy and maintain their independence.